 P is for Pete’s Inn, one of the first restaurants in Steinbach.
 I’ll never forget when I was 12 and my mother gave me permission for the first time to go to Pete’s Inn for a milkshake and fries after school with my friends.

 Q is for the Queen who visited Steinbach in 1970.
-I didn’t see her then but I did see her in 1959 when she drove through Winnipeg in her motorcade.

 R is for the Rubbernacle a tire storage building that was cleaned out and spruced up so evangelical crusades could be held there.
 I walked past the Rubbernacle often, but don’t ever remember going inside.
 This photo is of the 3000 people who turned out to see John Diefenbaker at the Rubbernacle. ( rubber- because they stored tires there- nacle– the second part of the word tabernacle and made reference to the religious crusades held there)

-S is for Anna Shilstra one of Canada’s first female doctors who practiced in Steinbach nearly a hundred years ago.
+S is for Anna Shilstra one of Canada’s first female doctors who practised in Steinbach nearly a hundred years ago.
 I once wrote her life story after interviewing many people who had known her.
 It was published as a special feature in The Carillon.

 T is for the Treble Teens a professional girls choir based in Steinbach.
 I sang in the Treble Teens for two years.
-This photo was taken at the Centennial Concert Hall after a performance.
-I’m in the last row second from the left.

 U is for Ukraine, the place from which most of the early Steinbach residents immigrated.
 My grandparents and my husband’s grandparents were born in Ukraine.
 In 2011 we visited their birthplaces.